-Working in ChileFotolia
+Working in Chile?

-Chile’s economy is largely dominated by foreign trade and its reputation for strong financial institutions.
+Chile’s economy is largely dominated by foreign trade and has a reputation for strong financial institutions.
 Moreover, expats working in Chile may benefit from the fact that Chile received the strongest sovereign bond rating in South America.
 Reforms undertaken in the early 1990s strengthened the country’s economic position on the continent.
 Since the end of the 1990s, the economy has grown at a rate of about 5% per year.

-Expats who dream of working in Chile should know that the country has the highest amount of working hours in the entire world.
-In recent years, the number of working hours was reduced from 48 to 45 hours per week.
-However, as long work days do not necessarily make for higher productivity many Chileans still work those extra hours to meet the deadline.
+Expats who dream of working in Chile should know that the country’s labor force works the fourth highest number of average annual hours of all OECD countries.
+In recent years, the number of working hours was reduced from 45 to an average of 40.6 hours per week, but there is still 16% of the labor market that works more than 50 hours a week.
+However, as long work days do not necessarily make for higher productivity many Chileans need those extra hours to meet the deadline.

 People working in Chile are not necessarily the quickest when it comes to answering emails or returning phone calls.
 Messages are often not acknowledged and your business partners may not get back to you unless there is a definitive reason to do so.
 Indeed, things move a little slower in Chile and you should make sure to check with your business partners every now and then, to make sure everything is getting done on time.